 “Through song, dance, theatre and art we are creating new songlines that connect us all to the past, present, people and place.
 We may be reawakening and strengthening already existing songlines we were unaware of.
 This is Story Room.” — Isaac Drandic

-Queensland Theatre recently launched Story Room in Cairns, a new opportunity for Aboriginal and Torres Strait Islander artists to connect across artforms.
+In 2021 Queensland Theatre launched Story Room in Cairns, a new opportunity for Aboriginal and Torres Strait Islander artists to connect across artforms.

 Curated by Associate Artist Isaac Drandic (dir.
 City of Gold), these weekly sessions at Bulmba-ja Arts Centre have so far featured workshops and conversations with: